felx/nimbus-jose-jwt/README.txt

 Nimbus JOSE + JWT

+* The most popular Java library for signed and encrypted JSON Web Tokens (JWT)

+* Full JWS algorithm and RSA encryption support

+* Open source (Apache 2.0 licence)

-Nimbus JOSE + JWT is an open source (Apache 2.0) Java library that implements the Javascript Object Signing and Encryption (JOSE) spec suite and the closely related JSON Web Token (JWT) spec.
+Nimbus JOSE + JWT is an open source Java library which implements the Javascript Object Signing and Encryption (JOSE) spec suite and the closely related JSON Web Token (JWT) spec.

+Supported JOSE and JWT objects

-The library supports creating, querying, serialising and parsing of the following JOSE and JWT objects:
+The library can create, examine, serialise and parse the following JOSE and JWT objects (in compact format):

 * Plain (unsecured) JOSE objects.